Lattice-Automation/seqviz/demo/README.md

 # seqviz Demo

-A demonstration of the DNA Sequence Visualizer provided by Lattice.
+A demonstration of SeqViz.
 Visit [Lattice-Automation/seqviz](https://github.com/Lattice-Automation/seqviz) to see the source code and contribute.

 ## Running in Development